Skoda Kamiq SUV - Engines, drive & performance

 Few small SUVs are designed to be really good to drive, as most customers aren’t enthusiasts.
 But while the Mazda CX-30 and SEAT Arona are top of the class in this respect, the Skoda Kamiq doesn’t fall too far behind.
-It treads the line between sportiness and comfort really well - perhaps better than any of its rivals.
+It treads the line between sportiness and comfort really well – perhaps as a better all-rounder than any of its rivals.

 The gearbox, pedals and steering all feel light but without sacrificing accuracy.
 This means it’s an easy car to drive around town but one that isn’t out of its depth if you fancy driving briskly down a twisty back road.
 The Kamiq very quickly gives you the confidence that it’s a well-built, secure car that won’t do anything unexpected.